jgilhutton/PyxieWPS/README.md

 	$ ifconfig <interface> up

 the system crashes leaving the user no other option that bruteforcing a shutdown.
-Check yout wireless card and then it's module before running this script.
+Check your wireless card and then it's module before running this script.

 [+] Aircrack sometimes fails to set the interface into monitor mode.
 See https://github.com/jgilhutton/pyxiewps#whats-the-aircrack-thing